benjaminseymour-GIS/gis-portfolio/README.md

 ## Projects

 ### 1. Flood Risk Mapping
-*Using QGIS and FEMA data to identify flood hazard zones in [City Name]*
+*Using QGIS and FEMA data to identify flood hazard zones in Ann Arbor*
 - [In Development](./flood-risk/)

 ### 2. Campus Biodiversity Map